Student Loan Borrower Assisstance

 When you apply, make sure that you only include the loans you want to consolidate together in your application.
 When you apply online, you can check off the loans you want to include in the consolidation loan, and you can manually enter if there are loans that are missing.
 When you apply on paper, the application will ask you to write down which loans you want to be consolidated and which loans you do not want to be consolidated.

 Remember, you can consolidate a single loan.
-If you only have one FFEL, Perkins, or Parent PLUS loan, you may still want to consolidate it to make it eligible for a relief program without losing benefits on your other Direct Loans.
+If you only have one FFEL, Perkins, or Parent PLUS loan, you can still consolidate it to make it eligible for RAP, PSLF, or a Direct Loan relief program.
+You do not generally have to consolidate it with any of your other loans, and you may want to exclude your Direct Loans from the consolidation to avoid losing certain benefits on those loans, such as the ability to consolidate them out of default in the future.
 Although a single FFEL Consolidation Loan is generally not eligible to consolidate by itself, you can consolidate it by itself if you want to participate in the PSLF program or if you are consolidating to remove the loan from default.
 You are allowed to consolidate for this reason even if you are not currently working in public service, but think you might in the future.

-You will likely be asked to select a loan servicer from a list of choices.
+You will be asked to select a loan servicer.
+If you apply online, you’ll select your servicer from a list of choices.
 There is no obvious choice, and there isn’t a lot of useful information to help choose between servicers.
 If you’re happy with your current servicer, you may want to stick with them.

-Pro Tip: It may be helpful to consolidate some loans separately.
-Although this may not seem logical, in many cases, you can consolidate just one loan into a new Direct Consolidation Loan.
-If you have multiple loans, it may be useful to apply for two different Direct Consolidation loans.
-If you end up defaulting on your loans in the future, you can consolidate the two consolidation loans together into a new consolidation loan to get out of default (1st Direct Consolidation Loan + 2nd Direct Consolidation Loan = new Direct Consolidation Loan).
-If you want to create two separate consolidation loans, you will need to submit an application to create each new loan.
+If you want to create two separate consolidation loans, you will need to submit a separate application to create each new consolidation loan.
 To do so, you can submit one online application by logging into studentaid.gov and then submit one paper application, or you can submit two paper applications.
 You cannot submit two online consolidation applications back-to-back.

 Apply online